andriy-baran/action_form/README.md

 - **Declarative DSL**: Define forms with simple, readable syntax
 - **Nested Forms**: Support for complex nested structures with `subform` and `many`
+- **Custom Parameter Validation**: Use the `params` method to add custom validation logic and schema modifications
 - **Dynamic Collections**: JavaScript-powered add/remove functionality for many relationships
 - **Flexible Rendering**: Each element can be configured with custom input types, labels, and HTML attributes
 - **Error Integration**: Built-in support for displaying validation errors